TehMuffinMoo/ibPS/docs/BloxOne/BloxOne DDI/New-B1Space.md

 ```

 ## DESCRIPTION
-This function is used to create a new BloxOneDDI IPAM/DHCP Space
+This function is used to create a new Universal DDI IPAM/DHCP Space

 ## EXAMPLES